 Similarly, vandalism and bullying in schools is also an indication of whether students feel meaningfully involved or not.
 If Meaningful Student Involvement is apparent in school culture, bullying will be mitigated.
 All students of all ages are well capable of expressing themselves and their opinions, experiences and ideas in schools and about education in healthy and positive ways, given substantive opportunities to do that.
 Without those opportunities, students are left to identify ways to express themselves.
 While these may take the form of articles in the school newspaper or impassioned speeches at school board meetings, Meaningful Student Involvement these do not make.
 Instead, these are temporary and constrained expressions.
 So are vandalism and bullying in schools.

 The culture of a school that has embedded Meaningful Student Involvement is distinctly reflective of that reality.
 The elements of Student/Adult Partnerships become increasingly obvious in every relationship between every student and each adult within a school building, and beyond that into the entire education system they belong to.
 The key characteristics of Meaningful Student Involvement appear eventually will appear with such frequency in classrooms, hallways and throughout schools that they will be indistinguishable from the school culture.
 Needless to say, the very perspectives of adults will have transformed wholly, and every student in every school will be seen as a partner.
+(Learn about Meaningful Student Involvement in school culture.)

 Where culture reflects the intangible, yet observable components of Meaningful Student Involvement, the structure of schools is made of the named activities, policies, strategies, processes, allocation, coordination, and supervision of people throughout an education system.
 The structure of the education system has traditionally appeared rigid, inflexible and hardened to the realities and needs of modern society.
 With compartmentalization of jobs throughout these old-fashioned structures, teachers were responsible merely for teaching the subjects they are responsible for; principals were responsible for managing their teachers; and others throughout the education system were similarly divided by purpose and outcomes.
 This worked in a society that treasured conformity and uniformity over creativity and entrepreneurship.
 However, coordination and communication between different players in these education systems was limited, and the real needs of students were wholly ignored.
 Standardized curriculum and assessments were the norm, and a fixation on efficiency increased classroom sizes while allowing a large percentage of students to dropout and/or be funneled through the school-to-prison pipeline.
 Regardless of their position in schools, students were always seen as the passive recipients of adult-driven planning, research, teaching, evaluation, decision-making and advocacy in schools.